Iterable/iterable-web-sdk/README.md

 ## `CloseButtonPosition`

-Specifies the position of a close button on an in-app message.
+Specifies the position of the close button on the associated in-app message.

 ```ts
 declare enum CloseButtonPosition {